wonderbird/wonderbird.github.io/_pages/software-crafting/software-testing.md

 All literature I have found up to now agrees that automated software testing is an essential integral part of the software development process.

+In chapter 4 "Technical Practices" of [Accelerate: The Science of DevOps](https://itrevolution.com/book/accelerate/) the authors state:

+> Testing is not something that we should only start once a feature or a release is “dev complete.”
+Because testing is so essential, we should be doing it all the time as an integral part of the development process.
+Automated unit and acceptance tests should be run against every commit to version control to give developers fast feedback on their changes.
+Developers should be able to run all automated tests on their workstations in order to triage and fix defects.
+Testers should be performing exploratory testing continuously against the latest builds to come out of CI.
+No one should be saying they are “done” with any work until all relevant automated tests have been written and are passing.

-The most prominent and accepted examples are given in the following works:
+More prominent and widely accepted opinions are given in the following works (sorted by descending date):

+* David Thomas and Andrew Hunt: [The Pragmatic Programmer, 20th Anniversary Edition](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/), The Pragmatic Bookshelf, September 2019.
+ISBN 9780135957059.

 * Nicole Forsgen, Jez Humble and Gene Kim: [Accelerate: The Science of DevOps](https://itrevolution.com/book/accelerate/), IT Revolution Press, 2018.
 ISBN 9781942788331.

+* Martin Fowler, Don Roberts, John Brant, William Opdyke, Kent Beck, Paul Becker, Erich Gamma: [Refactoring - Improving the Design of Existing Code](https://www.google.de/books/edition/Refactoring/1MsETFPD3I0C?hl=de).
+2nd Edition, Addison-Wesley, 2018.

+* Jez Humble: [Evidence and case studies](https://continuousdelivery.com/evidence-case-studies/) in Jez Humble: [Continuous Delivery](https://continuousdelivery.com/), Website, pulished presumably in 2017, last visited on May 31, 2021.

 * Gene Kim, Jez Humble, Patrick Debois, and John Willis: [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/), IT Revolution Press, 2016.
 ISBN 1942788002.

+* Michael Feathers: [Working Effectively with Legacy Code](https://www.google.de/books/edition/Working_Effectively_with_Legacy_Code/fB6s_Z6g0gIC?hl=de&gbpv=0).
+USA, Pearson Education, 2004.
+ISBN 9780132931755, 0132931753

 * Robert C. Martin: [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.google.de/books/edition/Clean_Code/_i6bDeoCQzsC?hl=de&gbpv=0), Pearson Education, 2008.
 ISBN 978-0132350884.

-In chapter 4 "Technical Practices" of [Accelerate: The Science of DevOps](https://itrevolution.com/book/accelerate/) the authors write

-> Testing is not something that we should only start once a feature or a release is “dev complete.”
-Because testing is so essential, we should be doing it all the time as an integral part of the development process.
-Automated unit and acceptance tests should be run against every commit to version control to give developers fast feedback on their changes.
-Developers should be able to run all automated tests on their workstations in order to triage and fix defects.
-Testers should be performing exploratory testing continuously against the latest builds to come out of CI.
-No one should be saying they are “done” with any work until all relevant automated tests have been written and are passing.

 **Annotations**